fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 configurations including `mode`, `native VLAN` (aka. untagged VLAN), and `tagged VLAN` (aka. allowed VLANs):

-On the server side, each server has minimal two 1Gb ports (for example, `eno1` and `eno2`) and four 10Gb ports (for example, `1F0`, `1F1`, `2F0`, `2F1`).
-Once provisioned three bond interfaces and three bridge intefaces will be created per server:
+On the server side, each server has a minimum of  two 1Gb ports (for example, `eno1` and `eno2`) and four 10Gb ports (for example, `1F0`, `1F1`, `2F0`, `2F1`).
+Once provisioned three bond interfaces and three bridge interfaces will be created per server:

 | Server NIC | Server Bond | Switch Mode | Native VLAN | Tagged VLAN |